sarah-baskin/-Re-Release-/README.md

 Español, svenska, ภาษาไทย, Türkçe

 ## Ongoing Work
-At this point, the back-end is largely set in stone, and it now becomes a question of tuning the UI to best suit my purposes. `tkinter` is slightly limited in this respect, but I still hope to make the user experience as smooth as possible.
-Additionally, I hope to make the application workable in whatever time zone the user happens to be in, not just EST, and expand the filter system to enable multi-select.
+At this point, the back-end is largely set in stone, and it now becomes a question of tuning the UI to best suit my purposes. `tkinter` is slightly limited in this respect, but I still hope to make the user experience as smooth as possible and expand the filter system to enable multi-select.